AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info Compatibility

-Rules with `$redirect-rule` modifier are not supported by AdGuard Content Blocker, AdGuard for iOS, AdGuard for Safari, and AdGuard Browser Extension MV3.
+Rules with `$redirect-rule` modifier are not supported by AdGuard Content Blocker, AdGuard for iOS, AdGuard for Safari, and AdGuard Browser Extension for Chrome MV3.
+[The discussion about adding support for `$redirect-rule` rules in Chrome MV3 extensions](https://github.com/w3c/webextensions/issues/493) is currently open.

 :::